Bayesian decomposition using Besov priors: Numerical experiments

 \subsection{One dimensional deconvolution: Hierarchical decomposition method}

-In this test scenario, the ground truth signal $\mathbf{f}_{\text{true}}$ is composed of a piecewise constant component and a smooth Gaussian component, both defined on the domain $[0,1)$ and discretized at $128$ equidistant points.
+In this test scenario, the ground truth signal $\mathbf{f}_{\text{true}}$ is composed of a piecewise constant component and a smooth Gaussian component, both defined on the domain $[0,1)$ and discretized at $n=128$ equidistant points.
 The observed data is generated by convolving the signal with a periodic Gaussian kernel of standard deviation $\sigma_{\text{ker}}=0.02$, followed by the addition of $5\%$ Gaussian noise.
-This setup mirrors the setup described in Section~\ref{sec:one-dimens-deconv-1}.
-A visualization of the ground truth and the observed data is shown in Figure~\ref{fig:Decomp_deconv_data_2}.
+This setup mirrors the dense data generation procedure described in Section~\ref{sec:one-dimens-deconv}.
+A visualization of the ground truth and the observed data is shown in Fig.~\ref{fig:Decomp_deconv_data_2}.

 First, we test the hierarchical decomposition method with two Besov priors on this problem.
-The hierarchical posterior and the sampling scheme are given in~\ref{sec:gibbs-sampl-hier}.
+The hierarchical posterior and the associated sampling scheme are detailed in~\ref{sec:gibbs-sampl-hier}.
 We use the Haar wavelet for $\psi_{g}$ and the DB(8) wavelet for $\psi_{h}$, with prior smoothness parameters set to $s_{g} = 1$ and $s_{h} = 3$, respectively.
-In the Gibbs sampler, we set $a_{1}=a_{2}=2$ and $b_{1}=b_{2}=10^{-3}$.
-We draw $\num{1000000}$ samples and use the first $\num{10000}$ samples as burn-in, and thin the remaining samples by a factor of $\num{200}$, resulting in $\num{4950}$ samples for posterior analysis.
+In the Gibbs sampling scheme used for this experiment, the Besov prior strength parameters $\lambda_{g}$ and $\lambda_{h}$ are governed by Gamma hyperpriors with shape and rate parameters $(a_{1},b_{1})$ and $(a_{2}, b_{2})$, respectively.
+Specifically, we set $a_1 = a_2 = 2$ and $b_1 = b_2 = 10^{-3}$ to provide weakly informative hyperpriors.
+We draw $\num{1000000}$ samples, using the first $\num{10000}$ as burn-in and thinning the remainder by a factor of $\num{200}$, resulting in $\num{4950}$ samples for posterior analysis.

-In Figure~\ref{fig:Decomp_deconv_besov_param} we show the diagnostics of $\lambda_{g}$ and $\lambda_{h}$ including individual chains, histograms, cumulative means and ACFs.
+In Fig.~\ref{fig:Decomp_deconv_besov_param} we show the diagnostics of $\lambda_{g}$ and $\lambda_{h}$ including individual chains, histograms, cumulative means and ACFs.
 We can see that both chains exhibit good mixing, cumulative means converge quickly, and ACFs reduce to zero rapidly.
 However, $\lambda_{g}$ is significantly smaller than $\lambda_{h}$, resulting in an imbalanced decomposition.
-This imbalance is evident in the posterior mean, where the component $\mathbf{g}$ dominates, as shown in Figure~\ref{fig:Decomp_deconv_besov_x}.
-This test illustrates that a simple designed hierarchical decomposition method with two Besov priors fails due to identifiability limitations discussed in the end of Section~\ref{sec:BesovDecomposition}.
+This imbalance is evident in the posterior mean, where the component $\mathbf{g}$ dominates, as shown in Fig.~\ref{fig:Decomp_deconv_besov_x}.
+This test illustrates that a simply designed hierarchical decomposition method with two Besov priors fails due to identifiability limitations discussed in the end of Section~\ref{sec:BesovDecomposition}.